Posted by Dr. Julian De Silva | June 30th, 2022

 A treatment plan for jowls can include more than one procedure.

-A neck lift shapes your jawline by removing fat, tightening muscles, and rearranging the skin around your neck.
+If you want to get rid of fat and tighten your face and neck, then a neck lift is for you.
 In most neck lifts, the incisions are made in front of and behind the ear, reaching into the hairline.

 In some circumstances, a complete neck lift and facelift may be necessary to enhance your look.
 This plastic surgery eliminates fat, makes your skin tight, enhances your cheek muscles, and repositions skin on the lower half of your face so that your neck and face look the same.